xiao-ne-zha/hugwhere/README.md

 This tool is mainly to facilitate the configuration of the dynamic where statement of hugsql.
 The main functions are
   * 1.According to the non-nil value in the parameter, dynamically splicing the where statement, discarding the sql fragment related to the nil value parameter.
 For example, `where a = :a or b like :b` when the parameter `:b` is nil, the output `where a = :a`
   * 2.By default, the sql fragment without the variable part is retained.
 For example, `where a=1 and b = :b` when the parameter `:b` is nil, the output iswhere a=1 `where a=1`
-  * 3. It is possible to force the sql fragment to exist or disappear with the variable parameter.
+  * 3.It is possible to force the sql fragment to exist or disappear with the variable parameter.
 For example, `where [a=1 and b = :b]` when the parameter `:b` is nil, the output is nil.
   * 4.Support the use of functions, subqueries (not yet implemented)
   * 5.Added three value syntax for like, thanks to the design of hugsql, you can use three syntax directly in the sql file when you rely on this library.
 These three are
     * 5.1 middle like or normal like: `:like:value` or short `:l:value`, will transform `value` to `%value%`